-Kapogiannis et al, IAS 2015, abstract WELBPE16.
+Kapogiannis et al, A IAS 2015, abstract WELBPE16.

-TheContinuum or call cascadeRefers to the sequence of steps in HIV testing and diagnosis, the joint care, the beginning of treatment, to achieve viral suppression.
-Researchers at the public health track progress in treating the epidemic when looking at how many people “get lost” or fall out of care at every stage.
+O Continuum or cascade of care This refers to the sequence of HIV testing steps and the diagnosis, care articulation, and initiation of treatment to achieve viral suppression.
+Public health researchers track progress in treating the epidemic by looking at how many people “get lost” or fall out of care at each stage.

-- Total 1548 participants diagnosed with HIV, 1053 number (68%) have recently been linked to health care.
+- Total 1548 participants diagnosed with HIV, number 1053 (68%) were recently linked to health care.

-- Of these, 839 participants (80%) were involved in the service, and among those, 473 (56%) were maintained in attendance.
+- Of these, 839 participants (80%) were involved in the care, and among these, 473 (56%) were kept in care.

-- At the time of connection to the service, 38% had a count of CD4 cells above 500 cells / mm3, 29 350-500% had 350-500 350-500 cells / mm3And 34% had less than 350 cells / mm3.
+- At call time, 38% had a CD4 cell count above 500 cells / mm3, 29% had 350-500 350-500 350-500 cells / mm3, and 34% had less than 350 cells / mm3.

-"Ready youth-friendly shipping the articulation of health services after HIV testing is an independent predictor of suppression of viral load," he continued.
-“Recent developments affecting the urgency of starting antiretroviral treatmentFor people with HIV have direct implications for youth who now have even less time to adapt to his new diagnosis.
-This argues for more research and services to address critical issues such treatment availability and adherence to medication among newly infected youth. ”
+"The prompt delivery of youth-friendly health services articulation after HIV testing is an independent predictor of viral load suppression," he continued.
+“Recent developments affecting the urgency of initiating antiretroviral treatment For people with HIV they have direct implications for youth who now have even less time to adapt to their new diagnosis.
+It argues for further research and services to address such critical issues of treatment availability and medication adherence among newly infected youth. ”

-Translated into 30 / 11 / 2015 the 03: 07 the originalIAS 2015: HIV + Youth Are Less Likely than Adults to Achieve Viral Suppression on ART (link opens in another site, in English) by Claudio Souza.
+Translated into 30 / 11 / 2015 the 03: 07 of the original in IAS 2015: HIV + Youth Are Less Likely than Adults to Achieve Viral Suppression on ART (link opens in another site, in English) by Cláudio Souza.
 Reviewed by Mara Macedo on 30 / 11 / 2013